Wall Street steadies after its slide as banks recover some of their losses

 “When you see one cockroach, there are probably more,” Dimon said.
 “Everyone should be forewarned on this one.”

-Trading has been shaky on Wall Street throughout this week, since President Donald Trump threatened to place much higher tariffs on China.
+Trading has been shaky on Wall Street, with stocks regularly swinging between gains and losses, since President Donald Trump threatened to crank tariffs much higher on China at the end of last week.

 But Trump told Fox News Channel's “Sunday Morning Futures” that such high tariffs are not sustainable, helping to ease some of the worries.
 He also said that he would meet with China’s leader, Xi Jinping, at an upcoming conference in South Korea after earlier saying there seemed to be “no reason” for such a meeting.

-In stock markets abroad, indexes tumbled across much of Europe and Asia.
+Gold also pulled back from its latest record as more calm seeped through the market.

-Germany’s DAX lost 1.8%, and Hong Kong’s Hang Seng sank 2.5% for two of the world’s bigger losses.
+The price for an ounce slipped 1.3% to fall back to $4,247.40, but it's still up more than 60% for the year so far.
+Besides worries about tariffs, gold's price has also surged on expectations for coming cuts to interest rates by the Federal Reserve and concerns about the massive amounts of debt that the U.S. and other governments worldwide are building.

-In the bond market, Treasury yields held steadier following sharp slides on Thursday spurred by investors rushing into investments seen as safer.
+In stock markets abroad, indexes tumbled across much of Europe and Asia after Wall Street's weakness from Thursday moved westward.

-The yield on the 10-year Treasury held at 3.99%, where it was late Thursday.
+Germany’s DAX lost 1.7%, and Hong Kong’s Hang Seng sank 2.5% for two of the world’s bigger moves.

 AP Writers Teresa Cerojano and Matt Ott contributed.